bityangke/SPSM/Readme.txt

 SPSM is released under the MIT License (refer to the LICENSE file for details).

 Training:
-we have release the selected annotations in 3 iterations for Resnet101 based models and the final annotations for VGG16 based model.
+The proposed mask selection strategy can boost the segmentation performance, especially for SPSM-Resnet101.
+We have release the selected annotations in 3 iterations for Resnet101 based models and the final annotations for VGG16 based model.

 You can download it from https://pan.baidu.com/s/1j5zC_XmNRrwycOYo11h24A